gianpaj/cartrawler.github.io/_section_ios/usage.md

 CarTrawler for iOS supports iOS 9, iOS 10 and iOS 11.

-{: .present-before-paste}
+The steps to use the SDK are:

+1. Import the header files
+2. Initialise the SDK
+3. Present the SDK view controller

 Code snippets for Objective-C and Swift are provided to the right, and a sample app for both languages is provided with the SDK.
-{: .present-before-paste}

-1. Import the SDK header files{: .present-before-paste}
-2. Initialise the SDK{: .present-before-paste}
-3. Present the SDK view controller{: .present-before-paste}